- Parents Home

 Limb Lengthening Surgery: Internal Lengthening Device

 Recovery after limb lengthening surgery with an internal lengthening device goes best when you know what to expect.
 The surgery is a big commitment, and it takes most kids a few months to get back to full activity.
-With your help, your child can get the best results.
+With support and help, your child can get the best results.

 Why Is Limb Lengthening Surgery With an Internal Lengthening Device Done?